nolds9/wdi-summit-notes-dc/day_2.md

 # Day 02 - Tuesday

-Day 02 and 03 gave instructors a chance to share best practices.
+Day 02 and 03 gave instructors a chance to share best practices

 # Presentation